Privacy-Enhanced Over-the-Air Federated Learning via Client-Driven Power Balancing: Preliminaries

 Now consider a scenario where both the server and clients are engaged in wireless communication for local model aggregation and global model dissemination.
 In this setup, the aggregation and dissemination processes occur over distinct communication channels: multiple access channel (MAC) for aggregation and broadcast channel (BC) for dissemination.
 Notably, the throughput for uplink communications over the MAC, which involves data transmission from clients to the server, is typically more constrained than that of downlink communications over the BC.
 Consequently, our primary focus centers on optimizing uplink communications.
 Meanwhile, we make the standard assumption in FL studies that reliable communication at arbitrary rates is feasible for the downlink channel \cite{9272666}.

-To describe the wireless channels within this network, during the $t$-th iteration of the FL process, client $k$ experiences a Rayleigh block fading channel denoted as $\sqrt{h_{k,t}} e^{j\phi_{k,t}}$, which follows a complex Gaussian distribution with zero mean and variance $\sigma^2$.
+To describe the wireless channels within this network, during the $t$-th iteration of the FL process, client $k$ experiences a Rayleigh block fading channel denoted as $\sqrt{h_{k,t}} e^{j\phi_{k,t}}$,\footnote{In this work, we eliminate path‐loss bias by assuming standard open‐loop power control.
+Each client inverts its large-scale fading $\beta_k$ by scaling its transmit amplitude by $\frac{1}{\beta_k}$, resulting in an effective power budget $P_k=\frac{\bar{P}}{\beta_k}$, where $\bar{P}$ is the total power of the clients.
+Because we consider the variance of $\beta_k$ is small, we set a uniform power budget, i.e., $P_k=P, \forall k.$ In very large or highly heterogeneous networks, clients whose $P_k$ lie in similar ranges can be grouped into clusters and each cluster optimizes the power balancing parameter at its own budget $P^c$, where $c$ is the cluster index.} which follows a complex Gaussian distribution with zero mean and variance $\sigma^2$.
 Here, $\sqrt{h_{k,t}}$ represents the magnitude, and $e^{j\phi_{k,t}}$ signifies the phase of the channel coefficient between client $k$ and the server.
 Let $x_{k,t}$ and $y_t$ respectively represent the transmitted $d \times 1$ vector signal from client $k$ and the received signal at the server.
 Consequently, we can express the input-output relationship for the MAC channel in the considered FL network during the $t$-th iteration as

 where, $z_t$ follows a complex Gaussian distribution with zero mean and variance $\sigma_z^2$, representing additive white Gaussian noise.
 Each term within the summation corresponds to different client $k$ in the set of clients $\mathcal{K}$.
 Additionally, it is assumed that each client possesses knowledge of both CSI and channel distributions.
 This information can be acquired from the server through uplink channel estimation.
 It is also essential to note that each client operates under power constraints, and as such, must adhere to an average power constraint as expressed by the equation